luluzhou1/alinush.github.io/_posts/2023-06-02-Science-process-not-truth.md

      - Therefore, your proposed theory above is actually false, since it does not hold for feathers.
      - Refine it as: _"When dropped on Earth, but in a vacuum, all objects accelerate with $9.8\ m/s^2$"_[^feathers].

-## Thinking of "science" as "true" is plain wrong
+### Richard Feynman on the uncertainty of science

-Why science is not simply just "true" is best explained by Richard Feynman, a physicist who some of you might know from his work on [quantum electrodynamics (QED)](https://en.wikipedia.org/wiki/Quantum_electrodynamics)[^nobel].
+Richard Feynman, a physicist you might know[^surely] from his work on [quantum electrodynamics (QED)](https://en.wikipedia.org/wiki/Quantum_electrodynamics)[^nobel], explains very beautifully:

-{: .info}
-Or, if you are like me, you know him more from his hilarious autobiographical books such as _"[Surely you're joking, Mr. Feynman!
-(Adventures of a Curious Character)](https://www.amazon.com/Surely-Feynman-Adventures-Curious-Character/dp/0393316041)"_.
+**What is inherent in science is not "truth" but "uncertainty."**

-In one of his famous physics lecture, Feynman simply and beautifully explains the **leap of faith** scientist must make when going from a **concrete** scientific experiment to a **general** law that predicts beyond what the experiment tested for.
+In one of his famous physics lecture, Feynman beautifully elucidates the **leap of faith** scientists must make when going from a **concrete** scientific experiment to a **general** law that predicts beyond what the experiment tested for.

 I include an excerpt below, but I find the [video](https://www.youtube.com/watch?v=tRxFf3p8Ia8) to be much more convincing (and entertaining) to watch:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tRxFf3p8Ia8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-So, Feynman asks:
+In the video above, Feynman genuinely asks the audience:

 {: .success}
 _Why are we able to extend our laws to regions that we're not sure?